Itzskade/Cursus_42Barcelona/RANK1/FT_PRINTF/README.md

 ---
 ## 🧪 Testing Tips
     - Use Printf Testers, and custom mains
     - Test edge cases
     - Use valgrind: `valgrind --leak-check=full ./test`
     - Compare output and return value with real printf

 ---
 ## 📐 Style Guidelines
     - Max 25 lines per function
     - Max 4 parameters per function
     - Max 5 variables per function
     - Use tabs for indentation
     - No global variables
     - One instruction per line
-- Clear error handling (return -1 on write error)

 ---
 ## 📌 Recommendations
     - Start with `%c` and `%s`
     - Implement one conversion at a time
     - Test immediately after each feature
     - Use `va_arg`, `va_start`, `va_end` correctly

 ---
 ## 📜 License